 Guide

-Get the guide — $39 NZDYour classes are full.
+Get the guide · $39 NZDYour bookings are full.
 Your clients love you.
-You're good at this — genuinely good.
+You're good at this.
+Genuinely good.
 So you start thinking: why am I building someone else's timetable?

 You look at the numbers.
 You picture the space.
 You imagine what it would feel like to run something that's actually yours.
 And it's compelling enough that you sign a lease, or you're seriously thinking about it.

-Then you open, and you discover that teaching pole and running a pole business are two completely different jobs.
-The skill that got you here — the one you spent years developing — is almost irrelevant to the job you now have.
+Then you open, and you discover that teaching and running a studio are two completely different jobs.
+The skill that got you here, the one you spent years developing, is almost irrelevant to the job you now have.

 This guide is the thing I wish existed when I opened my first studio.
-Written straight — no hustle-culture framing, no pretending it's easy, no advice from someone who's never actually done it.
+Written straight, with no hustle-culture framing and no pretending it's easy.
+I've opened two.

 What's Inside